r48n34/IT-DOG_Edutech_CityHack22/README.md

 Expecially the senior teacher that may not used to perform certain actions on computer or smart phone.

 Hence, our vision is to assist all the teacher to using a easy to access,
-easy to use and easy to learn platform for enhancing online or hybird teaching experiences.
+easy to use and easy to learn platform for enhancing online or hybrid teaching experiences.

 ### e-class / canvas / google classroom / CMS alternative?
 The project is not a alternative of those product services,